zhihuanglab/Tissuelab-Model-Zoo/tissue_segmentation/TotalSegmentator/README.md

 # TotalSegmentator TaskNode

-A FastAPI-based tasknode for TotalSegmentator medical image segmentation, supporting DICOM and NIfTI inputs with H5 output storage.
+A FastAPI-based tasknode for TotalSegmentator medical image segmentation, supporting DICOM and NIfTI inputs with Zarr output storage.

 ## Features